Wagering requirements and T&C’s Apply | Commercial content | New Customers Only | 18+

 The Mares Hurdle was first run in 2008 and has been run on the opening day of Cheltenham since the following year.
 The first winner was trained in Britain but the next 10 winners were Irish-trained.
 There have been 13 Mares Hurdle races and all but two winners were trained in Ireland.

 Quevega won the race every year from 2009 to 2014.
 She was trained by Willie Mullins and ridden by Ruby Walsh at those six Cheltenham Festivals.
 Mullins also won the race in 2016 and 2018.
 Since the first renewal seven has been the winning most age with five wins.
-Concertista and Honeysuckle are both that age so fit the profile of past winners and are worthy Mares Hurdle favourites 2021.
+Now turning eight, Concertista and Black Tears may already be statistically beyond the ideal age.
+It’ll be interesting to see what younger hurdles come to the fore across the course of the season.

 There is generous four-figure prize money down to the eighth place and it is the richest mares only race in the British racing season.